Alexander Pechersky: Sobibor extermination camp

-On 18 September 1943, Pechersky, along with 2,000 Jews from Minsk including about 100 Soviet Jewish POWs, was placed in a railway cattle wagon which arrived at the Sobibor extermination camp on 23 September 1943.
+On 18 September 1943, Pechersky, along with 2,000 Jews from Minsk including about 100 Soviet Jewish POWs, were placed in a railway cattle wagon which arrived at the Sobibor extermination camp on 23 September 1943.
 Eighty prisoners from the train, including Pechersky, were selected for work in Lager II.
 The remaining 1,920 Jews were immediately led to the gas chambers.
 Pechersky later recalled his thoughts as the train pulled up to Sobibor, "How many circles of hell were there in Dante's Inferno?
 It seems there were nine.
 How many have already passed?
 Being surrounded, being captured, camps in Vyazma, Smolensk, Borisov, Minsk...
 And finally I am here.
 What's next?"
 The appearance of Soviet POWs produced an enormous impression on Sobibor prisoners: "hungry hope-filled eyes following their every move".

 Pechersky wrote about his first day in Sobibor:

 I was sitting outside on a pile of logs in the evening with Solomon (Shlomo) Leitman, who subsequently became my top commander in the uprising.
 I asked him about the huge, strange fire burning 500 meters away from us behind some trees and about the unpleasant smell throughout the camp.
 He warned me that the guards forbade looking there, and told me that they are burning the corpses of my murdered comrades who arrived with me that day.
 I did not believe him, but he continued: He told me that the camp existed for more than a year and that almost every day a train came with two thousand new victims who are all murdered within a few hours.
 He said around 500 Jewish prisoners – Polish, French, German, Dutch and Czechoslovak work here and that my transport was the first one to bring Russian Jews.
 He said that on this tiny plot of land, no more than 10 ha, hundreds of thousands of Jewish women, children and men were murdered.
 I thought about the future.
 Should I try to escape alone or with a small group?
 Should I leave the rest of the prisoners to be tortured and murdered?
 I rejected this thought.